Jalen Brunson Player Props: Knicks vs. Celtics

-The New York Knicks, Jalen Brunson included, hit the court versus the Boston Celtics on Monday at 7:30 PM ET.
+Jalen Brunson's New York Knicks face the Boston Celtics at 7:30 PM ET on Sunday.

-If you'd like to place a bet on Brunson's props, we dive into his available ones, providing some stats and trends, below.
+If you'd like to make predictions on Brunson's performance, we dive into his available prop bets, using stats and trends, below.

 Jalen Brunson Prop Bets vs. the Celtics